Additional options are name, vlan, tags and metadata.

-The IP address enrichment module provides supplemental information for IP addresses, such as hostname, autonomous system, geolocation, reputation and additional user-defined metadata.
+The IP address enrichment module provides supplemental information for IP addresses, such as hostname and additional user-defined metadata.
 Values are cached for improved performance and flow record throughput.
 For more control of when enrichment is applied, IP addresses can be included or excluded from various enrichers by CIDR, IP range or individual IP address.

 User-Defined Metadata Enrichment